-- Licensed mental health professionals and employees functioning within the scope of their employment and who are supervised by university employees with a professional license cannot disclose confidential information.
-These employees can maintain near complete confidentiality regarding sexual assault; talking to them is sometimes called a "privileged communication."
-For Students Only: professional counselors and health care professionals in the Wellness Center can offer near complete confidentiality. - Confidential Advisors may or may not be a licensed mental health professional but does have 40 hours of training and 6 hours of updates each year in sexual assault counseling.
-Confidential Advisors may have privileged communications with students related to sexual assault. - Confidential Resources may talk to a complainant in confidence, but are also required to fill out an anonymous university report that keeps identities private.
-No personally identifying information is released.
+- Licensed mental health professionals and employees functioning within the scope of their employment who are supervised by University employees with a professional license cannot disclose confidential information.
+These employees can maintain near complete confidentiality regarding sexual assault; talking to them is sometimes called a "privileged communication." - Confidential Advisors may or may not be a licensed mental health professional, but they must have 40 hours of training and 3 hours of updates each year in sexual assault counseling.
+Confidential Advisors may have confidential communications with students related to sexual assault.
+They can also help the complainant access other necessary protection and support, such as victim advocacy, academic support or accommodations, disability, health or mental health services, and changes to living, working or course schedules. - Confidential Resources may advise a complainant or respondent in confidence but are also required to fill out an anonymous university report that initially keeps identities private.
 Disclosures to these employees will not trigger a university investigation against the complainant's wishes.
 Any member of the Dominican community can talk to a Confidential Resource.
-For Students Only: Non-counseling and non-medical staff in the Wellness Center can talk to a complainant in confidence. - All other Dominican employees including faculty, staff, contracted employees, and designated student employees; i.e. Diversity Advocates, Circulation Desk Attendants, Peer Advisors, Resource Desk Assistants, Resident Advisors, Student Security, Welcome Desk Workers, and University Ministry student staff are required to report all the details of an incident (including the identities of both the complainant and respondent) to the CDO/Title IX Coordinator.
-A report to these employees (called "responsible employees") constitutes a report to the University and generally obligates Dominican University to investigate the incident or to take appropriate steps to address the situation.
+For Students Only: Non-counseling and non-medical staff in the Wellness Center can also talk to a complainant in confidence. - All other Dominican employees are responsible to report incidents of sexual misconduct and discrimination.